-Former governor of the Central Bank of Libya, Member of the Board of Trustees of the Libyan Investment Authority, Chairman of the Libyan National AML/CFT Committee, Chairman of the Libyan National Payments Council, and Chairman of Arab Banking Corporation - Equot S.A.E.
-Previously, Mr. El Kaber was Chairman of ABC International Bank old UK and Chairman and General Manager of UMMA Bank.
-Libua.
-Mr. El Kaber has held past key positions in a number of banks and financial institutions including being the Deputy a Chairman or a member Chief Executive Officer of ABC International Bank plc, U.K., the Deputy Chairman of the Board of Arab Banking Corporation-Algeria, Country Manager and CEO of Arab Banking Corporation-Tunisia and a Director of Arab Financial Services Company B.S.C.(c).
+Former governor of the Central Bank of Libya, Member of the Board of Trustees of the Libyan Investment Authority, Chairman of the Libyan National AML/CFT Committee, Chairman of the Libyan National Payments Council, and Chairman of Arab Banking Corporation - Egypt S.A.E, Previously, Mr. El Kaber was Chairman of ABC International Bank plc, U.K., and Chairman and General Manager of UMMA Bank, Libya.
+Mr. El Kaber has held past key positions in a number of banks and financial institutions including being the Deputy Chief Executive Officer of ABC International Bank plc, U.K., the Deputy Chairman of the Board of Arab Banking Corporation-Algeria, Country Manager and CEO of Arab Banking Corporation-Tunisia and a Director of Arab Financial Services Company B.S.C.(c).
 He joined the Board of Arab Banking Corporation (B.S.C.) in December 2011.
 He has more than 35 years of experience in international finance and banking.